securefederatedai/openfl/docs/source/openfl/components.rst

 in order to run.
 When the Director starts an experiment, the Envoy accepts the experiment workspace, prepares the environment, and starts a Collaborator.

-Envoy is also responsible for sending heartbeat messages to the Director, this messages may include information regarding the collaborator machine resources utilization.
+Envoy is also responsible for sending heartbeat messages to the Director.
+These messages may also include information regarding the collaborator machine resources utilization.
+Refer to `device_monitor_plugin`_ for details.

 Static Diagram